cheboy98/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a direstory with predefine permissions.
 #13.
 Change group
 Change group ownership.
-#13.
+#14.
 Owner and Group
 Change file owner and group.
+#15.
+Symbolic links
+Change file owner and group of symbolic links.